christian-coder-org/website/index.md

 [Creative Commons](https://creativecommons.org/) is an international nonprofit organization that empowers people to grow and sustain the thriving commons of shared knowledge and culture needed to address the world's most pressing challenges and create a brighter future for all.

 The Christian Coder is proud to have submitted 100% of the Bible Reader app's source code under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en) license.
 This grants anyone world-wide the right to use the source code but no one, including the Christian Coder, can copyright any or part of the source code.

-## Roadmap

-There are features yet to be implemented.
-Books marks are the next big thing.
-Be assured that anything added to the Bible Reader app will go through a "simple to use" filter.
-When new features role out the Bible Reader app will of course have the same update experience common to other apps.